Fight Traffic Ticket in Iowa

 - Need to reschedule or postpone your hearing, but the clerk says it's too late.

-As you prepare for your case, keep in mind:
+As you prepare for your traffic case, keep in mind:

-- You must present your side of things.
-This is called your testimony, and it’s a good idea to practice it before you get in the courtroom.
+- You must present your side of the story.
+This is called your testimony.
+It's a good idea to practice it before you get in the courtroom.

 - The judge might offer you a plea agreement.
 Consider which bargains you're open to accepting.